starshrimp/msp-consulting/_services/residency.md

 2. **Permit Procedures:** Obtaining the necessary residence permits (B, C, L).
 3. **Real Estate:** Support in finding residential property or rental objects.

-> **Important:** For High Net Worth Individuals (HNWI), **Lump-sum Taxation** (taxation based on expenditure) can be an attractive option.
-We negotiate with the cantonal tax authorities on your behalf.

 ## Overview of Permit Types

-Choosing the right permit is crucial for your long-term stay.
+Choosing the right permit is crucial for your stay.

 | Permit | Description | Validity | Target Group |
 | ------ | ----------- | -------- | ------------ |